JagarJaguar/startup/notes.md

 - `a` is replaced with `Navlink` and `to`, html file is replaced with route name.
 - Change `class` to `className` in the JSX files when moving HTML over.
 - CSS interferes with each page (found out the hard way).

+## React P2 Notes
+- Authentication is controlled by multiple different states.
+Can render/unrender elements using JS.